Use code YIPPEE20 for 20% off* one-off purchases *Exclusions apply

 How to help your dog with joint issues

-That said, there are other ways you can help treat their joint issues, especially if they’re suffering from more severe joint pain.
-These include:
+There are lots of ways you can help treat joint issues in dogs, each one depending on the root cause and severity of their problems. especially if they’re suffering from more severe joint pain.

 • Hydrotherapy & Massage treatment.
 If your dog is particularly suffering from joint pain due to illness or age, your vet may recommend hydrotherapy or massage treatments.
 Hydrotherapy is water therapy, which is a less intrusive way of exercising dogs that puts less pressure on their joints.